mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - This tree is blocking late afternoon sunlight to our garden to be able to use our pool.
 It’s also blocking light to our hedge, so has killed a large area of this.
 We’ve tried regrowing two conifers to fill the gap but they don’t get enough light to survive & we now have a large gab in our hedge on the Old Bath Road side.
 We don’t want this tree to get any bigger, causing more damage to our hedge & further blocking the sunshine into our garden, 28th May :- [7629442](https://www.fixmystreet.com/report/7629442)
 - After removal of hedge, uneven paving slabs exposed outside No 3?, 28th May :- [7628691](https://www.fixmystreet.com/report/7628691)
 - Road junction markings have completely worn away leading to cars not giving way at top of Strickland road to Coltham road traffic, 28th May :- [7628203](https://www.fixmystreet.com/report/7628203)
-- Pothole on the edge of the speed bump, which makes the bump harsher, 28th May :- [7627900](https://www.fixmystreet.com/report/7627900)

 <!-- fix_marker ends -->